matyv3/dependency-analyzer/README.md

 ## How to use it

+There is a CSV template in `public/sites.csv`, make sure to use that format to make it work.

 - Open `http://localhost:3000` on your browser and use the web version
-- use the following curl command and replace CSV file path:
+- Use the following curl command and replace CSV file path:
 	```
 	curl --request POST \
 	--url http://localhost:3000/ \